Skip to content Skip to footer

 What we do

-We believe in the digital simulation of products in all stages of development and service, as well as the digitalization and automation of all the processes supporting the entire Product Lifecycle Management
+We believe in digital simulation at every stage of product development and service, supported by the digitalization and automation of processes across the entire Product Lifecycle Management.

-- We validate simulation results with physical tests.
-To do that, we work in close relationship with a local crash test centre.
+• Correlate simulation results with physical testing in collaboration with certified crash test centre.

-- We help customers validate electronic components, electric motors and battery packs for random vibration, shock loading, and fatigue requirements.
+• Validate electronic components, electric motors and battery packs for vibration, shock, and fatigue performance.

-- We validate the required standard tests beforehand, preventing failed physical tests for complete vehicle simulations to smaller assembly analyses like seats pulling tests.
+• We anticipate and validate required standard tests upfront — reducing failed physical tests from full vehicle simulations to subsystem analyses such as seat pull tests.

 Transport and Mobility

-Optimec Consultants intervene at different stages to support new product development for ground transportation and mobility projects.
+We intervene at different stages to support new product development for ground transportation and mobility projects — from early concept validation to certification.

-On the PLM side, Optimec implements and supports modern processes within the 3DEXPERIENCE platform leveraging ENOVIA technology.
+On the PLM side, we implement and support modern engineering processes within the 3DEXPERIENCE platform leveraging ENOVIA technology, ensuring digital continuity across disciplines.

-During product development, stress, vibration, and thermal analyses are performed using SIMULIA ABAQUS to validate product performance, while design of experiments (DoE) and optimization using ISIGHT are sometimes used to broaden the analysis range.
+During product development, stress, vibration, and thermal analyses are carried out using SIMULIA ABAQUS to validate structural integrity and product performance.
+Design of experiments (DoE) and optimization using ISIGHT are applied when broader parameter exploration and performance trade off studies are required.

-With the importance of vehicle efficiency, Optimec uses CFD analyses with either PowerFlow or 3DEXPERIENCE to evaluate drag and HVAC performance pushing optimization and innovation.
+To address vehicle efficiency and comfort, we conduct CFD analyses using PowerFlow or 3DEXPERIENCE to evaluate drag and HVAC performance pushing optimization and innovation.

-Down the line, when physical prototypes are built, Optimec supports experimental test using strain gauges to validate structure integrity and reverse calculate the real dynamic loads using TRUE LOAD technology.
-This allows to close the circle between virtual and physical prototypes.
+Once physical prototypes are built, we support experimental validation using strain gauges and reverse load identification for structure integrity Trough TRUE LOAD technology.
+This closes the loop between virtual and physical prototypes.